 Information for Staff

-For more information about the Athena SWAN - scheme to advance women career in sciences, engineering and medicine - please visit the dedicated page here.
+For more information about the Athena SWAN - a Charter which recognises excellence in an institution's commitment to gender- please visit the dedicated page here.

 WISE – Women in Science and Engineering Society:

 The Women in Science and Engineering Society was set up in 2008 as an informal group of discussion/networking for Queen Mary Students and Postdocs interested in the role of female participation in science and in medicine

 Please see the below links for further details about the Women in Leadership programme for 2015.

 To join the network, please sign up on the SYMPA list on the ITS website: